ONSdigital/sdx-survey/README.md

 ## Process

 The sdx-survey microservice receives JSON submissions via a PubSub subscription: `survey-subscription`.
 Once received, data is decrypted and validated using PGP and voluptuous respectively.
-If a survey fails either step it is published to the quarantine PubSub topic: `quarantine-survey-topic`.
+If a survey fails at either step it is published to the quarantine PubSub topic: `quarantine-survey-topic`.

 Checks are then made on the survey type; if `type: surveyresponse`, comments are extracted and stored via GCP Datastore.
 Additionally